weecology/sad-comparison/chapter1.md

 ###No comprehensive comparision across models using the most rigorous statistical approaches, large datasets (plus across taxonomic groups).
 While there have been some studies that compete species abundance distribution models against one another (citations including the Ulrich one), there has not yet been a comprehensive comparison across models using the most rigorous statistical approaches, large datasets, or across multiple taxonomic groups.
-Seriously, I swear that I have read the paper I am looking for that provides a conceptual framework for rigorous testing of alternative species distribution models, but all the ones I think it is aren't the right one.
-Details to follow.
-One of the things is likelihoods, another of the things is multiple datasets.

 # Methods